-Annie's House, Loaves & Fishes, Chum, the Warming Center, and Gabriel Project have also been recipients of donations and financial support.
+Annie's House, Loaves & Fishes, Chum, the Warming Center, and Gabriel Project have also been recipients of donations and financial supOUTREACH COMMUNITY - MINISTRY - port.
 These gifts are more responsive to needs that arise, and frequently also involve distribution of food.